chris4jahn/macos-defaults/README.md

 ## Custom Path

 You can specify a custom path directly.
-The script will automatically detect if the first argument is a valid directory path and use it for the operation.
+The script will automatically detect if the first argument is a valid directory path and use it for the operation. **If the custom directory doesn't exist, it will be created automatically.**

 ### Example: